Medical Assisting associate degree classes & curriculum details

 According to the Bureau of Labor Statistics, employment of medical assistants is expected to increase 18% from 2020-2030, much faster than the average across all U.S. occupations.*

 It’s a great time to begin earning the education you need to join this rapidly growing field and build a strong foundation for a career in healthcare.

 Beginning your career as a medical assistant is a great way to build a strong foundational education in healthcare, gain meaningful real-world experience and prepare yourself to continue growing professionally.

 What is the next level after medical assistant?
 It depends on your strengths, preferences and overall career goals in healthcare.

-Three fields in healthcare are popular landing spots for medical assistants looking to specialize or branch into a new career path, including healthcare management, health information management, nursing (you may consider going from medical assistant to RN), and more.
+Many fields in healthcare are potential landing spots for medical assistants looking to specialize or branch into a new career path, including healthcare management, health information management, nursing (you may consider going from medical assistant to RN), and more.

 Herzing University offers many degree and diploma programs for practicing medical assistants to take a leap and embark on a new career path.
 Our health sciences degree program is designed to help you complete your bachelor's degree and advance your career to the next level.

 How long it takes to become a medical assistant depends on what level of education you pursue.
 Partner with Herzing University and you can expect a range of 8 months–20 months to get your education, get certified and start looking for a medical assistant position, depending on whether you choose a diploma or degree program.

 The following timelines are based on full-time status:

 - Associate degree: 16-20 months